albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ![Up skill](/docs_img/port.png)

-**Allow for tcp and udp protocol**
+**Allow for TCP and UDP protocol**

-For now I don't really understand about ports lets just allow it
+For now, I don't really understand about ports let's just allow it

 ```
 ufw allow proto tcp from any to any port 4443,8080,9090,8989